 Antonio Pappano conductor

 The standing of Sir Antonio Pappano, a conductor adorned by multiple honours and awards, including the Order of Merit of the Italian Republic, the Order of the British Empire and the Gold Medal of the Royal Philharmonic Society, is perhaps best illustrated by his current situation.
-This season, after more than two decades, he will leave the post of music director of the world-renowned Royal Opera House in London (to be succeeded by the Czech conductor Jakub Hrůša) and assume the role of chief conductor of the prestigious London Symphony Orchestra.
-Can one rise any higher?
+In the 2023–2024 season, after more than two decades, he left the post of music director of the world-renowned Royal Opera House in London (a position subsequently taken over by Jakub Hrůša) and assume the role of chief conductor of the prestigious London Symphony Orchestra.

 Compositions